graphbrain/graphbrain/README.md

 ## Funding

-This software library and its associated research were funded by CNRS and the ERC Consolidator Grant [Socsemics](https://socsemics.huma-num.fr/) (grant #772743).
+The creation of this software library and the associated research that made it possible were funded by CNRS and the ERC Consolidator
+Grant [Socsemics](https://socsemics.huma-num.fr/) (grant #772743).

 <a href="https://socsemics.huma-num.fr/" style="margin:0px">